-It is safer and more fun if you look at bees with a friend.
+It is safer and more fun if you look at bees with a friend so try and team up with a local bee-buddy.

 The best time to look in a hive is in the middle of the day when many of the bees are out foraging - 11am-3pm.
 Avoid looking on a heavy thundery day when they are likely to be grumpy.